-Pream nble 2
+Pream ble2 )

-1. Purpose 2
+1. Purpose2)

-2. Background The law 3
+2. Background 3

 3. The law 3

-4. Application of the law
+4. Application of the law4 ł

-4.1 Exemption of a public benefit organisation 3
+4.1 Exemption of a public benefit organisation4 ł

-4.1.1 Public benefit organisation 4
+4.1.1 Public benefit organisation4 ł

-4.1.2 Public benefit activities 4
+4.1.2 Public benefit activities4 ł

-4.2 Exemption for an institution, board or body 5
+4.2 Exemption of an institution, board or body5 5

-4.2.1 An institution, board or body 5
+4.2.1 An institution, board or body6 5

-4.2.2 Sole or principal object of an institution, board or body .
-5
+4.2.2 Sole or principal object of an institution, board or body6 5

-4.3 Meaning of "substantially the whole" 8
+4.3 Meaning of "substantially the whole"10)

-4.4 Non-compliance 10
+4.4 Non-compliance11 I

-4.5 Exemption of the transfer of property from a public benefit organisation to any other entity controlled by that organisation 11
+4.5 Exemption of the transfer of property from a public benefit organisation to any other entity controlled by that organisation 3

-5. Application procedure for transfer duty exemption 12
+5. Application procedure for transfer duty exemption l·

-6. Application procedure for approval as a public benefit organisation or an institution, board or body 13
+6. Application procedure for approval as a public benefit organisation or exemption of an institution, board or body l·

-7. Conclusion 14
+7. Conclusion 5

-Annex ure A - List of public benefit activities in Part I 15
+Annexu ure A - List of public benefit activities in Part I of the Ninth Schedule to the Act 3

-Annex ure B - Contact details of the Tax Exemption Unit 20